ibm-cloud-docs/cis/ddos-parameters.md

 # Parameters
 {: #ddos-parameters}

-Configure the HTTP DDoS Attack Protection managed ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
+Configure the HTTP DDoS Attack Protection managed ruleset to change the action that is applied to a given attack or modify the sensitivity level of the detection mechanism.
 You can [define overrides via Rulesets API](docs/cis?topic=cis-third-party-ddos#example-sensitivity-level-api).

-The available parameters are the following:
+The following parameters are available in HTTP DDos Attack Proction:

 * Action
 * Sensitivity Level

-You can configure the HTTP DDoS Attack Protection managed ruleset to change the action applied when an attack is detected or to adjust the sensitivity level of the detection mechanism.
+You can configure the HTTP DDoS Attack Protection managed ruleset to change the action that is applied when an attack is detected or to adjust the sensitivity level of the detection mechanism.

 You can configure the managed ruleset by defining overrides through the Rulesets API